Tocktock/BlockChain/README.md

-# BlockChain
+#Ethereum BlockChain Contract

- How to store your data in blockChain
+How to store your data in Ethereum BlockChain.